Standard conjectures for abelian fourfolds: Introduction

 \subsection{Organisation of the paper}

-In Section $1$ we recall the standard conjecture of Hodge type and present some first reduction steps, among which the fact that it is enough to work over a finite field.
+In Section $3$ we recall the standard conjecture of Hodge type and present some first reduction steps, among which the fact that it is enough to work over a finite field.
 We state Theorem \ref{thmintro} (Theorem \ref{thmscht} in the text) and deduce from it Theorem \ref{thmclozelintro} (Theorem \ref{thmclozel} in the text).
-In Section $2$ we recall classical results on the motive of an abelian variety.
-In Section $3$ we show that Theorem \ref{thmscht} holds true for Lefschetz classes on abelian varieties, i.e. those algebraic classes that are linear combinations of intersections of divisors.
-In Section $4$ we recall that an abelian variety $X$ over a finite field admits complex multiplication and use this to decompose its cohomology (or its motive).
+In Section $4$ we recall classical results on the motive of an abelian variety.
+In Section $5$ we show that Theorem \ref{thmscht} holds true for Lefschetz classes on abelian varieties, i.e. those algebraic classes that are linear combinations of intersections of divisors.
+In Section $6$ we recall that an abelian variety $X$ over a finite field admits complex multiplication and use this to decompose its motive.
 We also recall that $X$ together with its complex multiplication lifts to characteristic zero, hence its motivic decomposition lifts too.
-In Section $5$ we study the interesting subfactors of this decomposition and we call them exotic.
+In Section $7$ we study the interesting subfactors of this decomposition and we call them exotic.
 By definition, they are those containing algebraic classes which are not Lefschetz classes.
 The main result of the section says that if $X$ has dimension four then exotic motives have rank two (in the sense that their realizations are cohomology groups of rank two).

 From there a somehow independent text starts, in which abelian varieties are not involved anymore: we study motives of rank two, living in mixed characteristic and having algebraic classes in positive characteristic.
 The main result (Theorem \ref{mainthm}) predicts the signature of the intersection product on those algebraic classes.
-In Section 6 we put all pieces together and explain how Theorem \ref{mainthm} implies Theorem \ref{thmscht}.
-In Section 7 we recall classical facts from the theory of quadratic forms and use them to reduce Theorem \ref{mainthm} to a $p$-adic question.
-The tool to attack this $p$-adic question is $p$-adic Hodge theory which we recall in Section $8$.
-Finally in Section $9$ we solve the problem through an explicit computation of $p$-adic periods.
+In Section $8$ we put all pieces together and explain how Theorem \ref{mainthm} implies Theorem \ref{thmscht}.
+In Section $9$ we recall classical facts from the theory of quadratic forms and use them to reduce Theorem \ref{mainthm} to a $p$-adic question.
+The tool to attack this $p$-adic question is $p$-adic Hodge theory which we recall in Section $10$.
+In Section $11$ we describe the extra-structures (Frobenius and filtrations) on the $p$-adic periods appearing and we uniquely characterize them with respect to these extra-structures.
+This characterization is essential to be able to determine them.
+We will compute them in Section $12$.
+The proof of Theorem \ref{mainthm} is concluded in Section $13$.

 Appendix \ref{geometricexamples} contains exemples of exotic motives and in particular of those having algebraic classes that cannot be lifted to characteristic zero.